Global Roadmap for Food Waste Reduction in the Tourism Sector

 “Action on food waste must be a top priority for the tourism sector.
 The Roadmap provides the framework within which tourism organizations can play their part whilst bringing benefits to their own operations, guests, the environment, and the sector as a whole.”

 UNWTO within the framework of the One Planet Sustainable Tourism Programme has developed the Global Roadmap for Food Waste Reduction in the Tourism Sector.
-The objective of the Global Roadmap is to raise awareness among tourism stakeholders of the opportunities deriving from a more sustainable and circular management of food, with special emphasis on addressing food waste.
-The Roadmap sets out how the tourism sector can contribute to the achievement of target 12.3 of the Sustainable Development Goals (SDGs), which aims at halving food waste globally by 2030.
-The Roadmap provides an action framework to accelerate food waste reduction in tourism, sharing practical insights and guidance for the sector with a particular focus on accommodation providers and cruise lines to scale up impacts.
+The objective of the Global Roadmap for Food Waste Reduction in the Tourism Sector is to accelerate the uptake of food waste reduction strategies by tourism stakeholders.
+The Roadmap aims to raise awareness among tourism stakeholders of the opportunities deriving from a more sustainable and circular management of food, with special emphasis on reducing food waste as a cost-effective and environmentally responsible strategy.
+The Roadmap sets out how the tourism sector can contribute to the achievement of target 12.3. of the Sustainable Development Goals (SDGs) which aims at halving global food waste by 2030.
+It provides an action framework to accelerate food waste reduction in tourism sharing practical insights and guidance for the sector, with a particular focus on supporting accommodation providers and cruise lines to scale up impacts.

 Rooted in the food waste (and drink) hierarchy, the Roadmap proposes prevention of food waste as the primary strategy to avoid food surplus and waste being generated in the first place.
 In a second instance, food surplus needs to be redistributed to people, followed by animal feed or biochemical processing.
 Thirdly, food needs to be circulated, through recycling and recovery, prior to disposal.